PhantomPilots/AutoFarming/README.md

 <img src="readme_images/sizer.png" alt="Sizer" width="200"/><br>
 **This needs to be done ever time you want to run a script**.

-#### Git

-To keep up-to-date with any updates, you'll need to install [Git](https://gitforwindows.org/) for Windows.
-Simply download the executable and install it.

 ### Code updates

 Updating the code is done using Git.
 The process is simple:
-1. Similarly to Installation point 3., open a PowerShell window within the AutoFarming folder.
+1. Similarly to Installation point 4.2., open a PowerShell window within the AutoFarming folder.
 2. Type in `git pull` and press `ENTER`.
    * If when running `git pull` you get an error/warning saying the code cannot be updated, first run `git stash` and then `git pull` again.
 You should now see the code updated.